The Beginner’s Guide to Google Ad Grants | 2024 Updated

 Focusing on these longer, more nuanced keywords can help you rise to the top of a specific market.

-- Use the keyword in the body of the text.
-Focus on 1 keyword as your article’s main theme, then include 2-4 other keywords that are relevant.
+Use the keyword in the body of the text.
+Focus on 1 keyword as your article’s main theme, then include two to four other relevant keywords.